-K-4th Grade, students report to school NO EARLIER than 7:30 A.M.
-Students arriving after 7:30 A.M., but before 8:00 A.M., report directly to their classrooms.
-Morning work begins at 7:45am and prepares them for the start of their instructional day.
-The instructional day begins promptly at 8:00 A.M.
-Students who are not in class by 8:00 A.M. are tardy and must receive a tardy slip from the office before reporting to the classroom.
+K-4th Grade, students report to school NO EARLIER than 7:30 AM Students arriving after 7:30 AM, but before 8:00 AM, report directly to their classrooms.
+Morning work begins at 7:45 AM and prepares them for the start of their instructional day.
+The instructional day begins promptly at 8:00 AM Students who are not in class by 8:00 AM are tardy and must receive a tardy slip from the office before reporting to the classroom.

-5th-8th Grade, students report to school NO EARLIER than 7:40 A.M.
-Trinity School for Children does not provide supervision for upper school students before this time.
-Students not in Home Room by the 8:00 A.M. bell are tardy.
+5th- 8th Grade, students report to school NO EARLIER than 7:30 AM Trinity School for Children does not provide supervision for upper school students before this time.
+Students not in their Homeroom by the 8:00 AM bell are tardy.